sprblm/dots-website/site/projects/web-monetization/index.md

 ### 6. Acknowledgments

-Thanks to [Grant for the Web](https://www.grantfortheweb.org/) and [Simply Secure](https://simplysecure.orga for financial and organizational support of this project.
+Thanks to [Grant for the Web](https://www.grantfortheweb.org/) and [Simply Secure](https://simplysecure.org) a for financial and organizational support of this project.
 Our gratitude also goes out to all workshop participants and interviewees for sharing their expert analysis, insight, and experience.